AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     procedure Main is
        type Mod_Int is mod 2 ** 5;
-       --                  ^ Max value is 32
+       --              ^ Range is 0 ..
+31

        A : Mod_Int := 20;
        B : Mod_Int := 15;
        M : Mod_Int := A + B;
-       --  No overflow here, M = 20 + 15 mod 32 = 3
+       --  No overflow here, M = (20 + 15) mod 32 = 3
     begin
        for I in 1 ..
 M loop
           Put_Line ("Hello, World!");
        end loop;
     end Main;

+.. ??
+WHICH BEHAVIOR?

 Unlike in C/C++, since this behavior is guaranteed by the Ada specification, you can rely on it to implement portable code.
-Also, being able to leverage the wrapping on arbitrary bounds is very useful to implement certain algorithms and data structures, such as
-`ring buffers <https://en.m.wikipedia.org/wiki/Circular_buffer>`_.
+Also, being able to leverage the wrapping on arbitrary bounds is very useful -- the modulus does not need to be a power of 2 -- to implement certain algorithms and data structures, such as `ring buffers <https://en.m.wikipedia.org/wiki/Circular_buffer>`_.

 Enumerations
 ------------

 Enumeration types are another nicety of Ada's type system.
-Unlike C's enums, they are *not* integers, and each new enum type is incompatible with other enum types.
-Enum types are part of the bigger family of discrete types, which makes them usable in certain situations that we will disclose later ( `discrete features <TODOLINKTODISCRETEFEATURES>`_) but one that we already know is that you can use them as a target to a case expression.
+Unlike C's enums, they are *not* integers, and each new enumeration type is incompatible with other enumeration types.
+Enumeration types are part of the bigger family of discrete types, which makes them usable in certain situations that we will describe later (`discrete features <TODOLINKTODISCRETEFEATURES>`_) but one context that we have already seen is a case statement.

 .. code-block:: ada

     with Ada.Text_IO; use Ada.Text_IO;

-    procedure Greet is
+    procedure Enumeration_Example is
        type Days is (Monday, Tuesday, Wednesday,
                      Thursday, Friday, Saturday, Sunday);
        --  An enumeration type